-• All passenger flights to and from the country will be suspended for 30 days, effective March 20.
+- All passenger flights to and from the country will be suspended for 30 days, effective March 20. - The government imposed a ban on all public gatherings in Kigali as a precaution, which includes concerts, conferences, and other events.
+Subsequently, they closed schools and houses of worship. - Authorities announced new restrictions on movement, to be kept to essential needs only, work from home except for essential personnel, and closure of all nonessential

-- The government imposed a ban on all public gatherings in Kigali as a precaution, which includes concerts, conferences, and other events.
-Subsequently, they closed schools and houses of worship. - Authorities announced new restrictions on movement, to be kept to essential needs only, work from home except for essential personnel, and closure of all nonessential shops.
+- shops.
 This took effect on March 21, with the lockdown extended by an additional 15 days and scheduled to end on April 19. - The government has closed all borders with only goods and cargo and returning Rwandan residents allowed entry.
-Any returning citizen is subject to a mandatory 14-day quarantine. - The government announced the extension of the ongoing lockdown until April 30. - The government announced the compulsory wearing of masks in public spaces nationwide, effective from April 20. - UPDATE: The government announced three new cases, as well as seven recoveries on April 19.
+Any returning citizen is subject to a mandatory 14day quarantine. - UPDATE: Authorities confirmed five new cases on April 8.